DIDONEproject/musif/README.md

 2. F. Simonetta, A. Llorens, M. Serrano, E. García-Portugués, and Á. Torrente, “Optimizing Feature Extraction for Symbolic Music,” in Proceedings of the 24th International Society for Music Information Retrieval Conference, Milan, Nov.
 2023.

 ## Changelog

+#### v1.2
+* fixed bug with muisc21 features not compatible with cache system.
+Now only those compatible will be computed
+* include MUSIF_ID
+* bug fix in dynamic features
+* include Key Signature feature
+* minor bug fixes in the post-processor
+* handling of errors for speciic configurations

 #### v1.1.1 - v1.1.3
 * fixed major bug with music21 automatic onversion to MIDI for jSymbolic features